RasmusRPaulsen/DTUImageAnalysis/exercises/ex6b-AdvancedPixelClassification/readme.md

 **Q10** Are the training examples representative for the segmentation results?
 Are you surprised that so few training examples perform so well?
 Do you need to be an anatomical expert to draw these?

 **Q11** Compare the segmentation results with the original image.
-Is the segmentation results satisfactory?
+Are the segmentation results satisfactory?
 Why not?

 **Q12** Is one class completely wrong segmented?
 What is the problem?